gyulanemeth/bluefox.email/docs/projects/index.md

 ## Navigating to Projects

-You can find the projects section by clicking the last icon on the left-hand side.
+You can find the projects section by clicking the drop down icon on the left-hand side.

 ![A screenshot of the projects section.](./projects.webp)